benjajaja/civtrade/Reddit post.md

 - Sort of destroys the idea of the free market.
 However, people already do this, just not with a formal system (ie, ~16i->1d, ~130d->prot, etc)

 - It'd be **very** difficult to get an accurate average for every item in relation to every other item.
 There would be about of 400!
-(400 factorial, not **400!!!!**) different item combonations, which is a [really, really, really big number.](https://www.google.com/#q=400!).
+(400 factorial, not **uhrmahgurd 400!!!!**) different item combonations, which is a [really, really, really big number.](https://www.google.com/#q=400!).
 It may be smarter to only create it for diamond and iron (but still let people ask/offer anything, it just won't be added to the database if it's not i/d)

 -